Ali Khamenei: Foreign policy

-Khamenei has "direct responsibility" for foreign policy, which "cannot be conducted without his direct involvement and approval".
-He has a foreign policy team independent of the president's "which includes two former foreign ministers" and "can at any time of his choosing inject himself into the process and "correct" a flawed policy or decision".
-His foreign policy is said to steer a course that avoids either confrontation or accommodation with the West.
+Khamenei had "direct responsibility" for foreign policy, which "cannot be conducted without his direct involvement and approval".
+He had a foreign policy team independent of the president's, "which include[d] two former foreign ministers", and he could "at any time of his choosing inject himself into the process and 'correct' a flawed policy or decision".
+His foreign policy was said to steer a course that avoids either confrontation or accommodation with the West.

 Khamenei condemned the Saudi Arabian-led intervention in Yemen and compared Saudi Arabia to Israel.
 Khamenei also condemned the persecution of Rohingya Muslims in Myanmar and called Myanmar's de facto leader and Nobel Peace Prize laureate Aung San Suu Kyi a "brutal woman".
-U.S. Secretary of State Mike Pompeo criticised Khamenei for his refusal to condemn the Xinjiang internment camps and human rights abuses against the Uyghurs in China.
-He condemned UAE as useless on several occasions.
+He condemned the United Arab Emirates as "useless" on several occasions.

+In 2015, Khamenei endorsed the Iran nuclear deal, which restricted Iran's nuclear activities in exchange for sanctions relief.
+The United States withdrew from the agreement in 2018, and it effectively ended in 2025 after the reimposition of UN sanctions.

 After the U.S.'s 2018 withdrawal from the Iran nuclear deal, the 2020 assassination of Qasem Soleimani and the 2021 election of the conservative Ebrahim Raisi (who was supported by Khamenei) as president, Iran has taken a geopolitical course of further aligning with Russia and China.
 This became more evident in mid-2022 when Iran started supplying its HESA Shahed 136 drones to the Russian Armed Forces to be used against Ukraine.
-Coupled with Iran's support for attacks on American forces throughout the Middle East after 7 October 2023 and the decades-long military and nuclear collaboration between North Korea and Iran, these developments have led a number of critics to speak of a new Iran-Russia-China-North Korea "Axis of Upheaval".
+Coupled with Iran's support for attacks on American forces throughout the Middle East after the 2023 October 7 attacks and the decades-long military and nuclear collaboration between North Korea and Iran, these developments have led a number of critics to speak of a new Iran-Russia-China-North Korea "Axis of Upheaval".
+After Khamenei's assassination, Russian president Vladimir Putin said "In our country, Ayatollah Khamenei will be remembered as an outstanding statesman who made a huge personal contribution to the development of friendly Russian-Iranian relations and brought them to the level of a comprehensive strategic partnership".
 Khamenei supported the Iranian intervention in the Syrian civil war.
-He criticized the fall of the Assad regime in 2024 and opposed the newly established transitional government.